TolulopeFasola/Adidas-US-Sales/README.md

 ## Project Overview

 This analysis focuses on adidas products sales in the United States across various retailers.
-For this project, i harnessed data modelling and visualization to create a well interactive power bi dashboard.
-This analysis will give insight and and decision-making in the adidas product sales.
+For this project, I harnessed data modelling and visualization to create a well interactive power bi dashboard.
+This analysis will give insight and decision-making in the adidas product sales.
 This project is an inspiration from Analytics extra.
 [Click here](https://app.powerbi.com/view?r=eyJrIjoiZTllZjZiYzctZDM4Ni00OTkxLWJiNWUtMzY5ZWI1ZDI3ZTk0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9) to view interactive dashboard.

 ![ad 1](https://github.com/TolulopeFasola/Tolulope-Portfolio/assets/170409494/58cdf658-aa80-4865-8cfa-3b3ddfe8206f)

 ## Data Source

 The dataset used for this analysis “Adidas US Datasets.xlsx” is an excel file.
 The file contains information about sales, products, region, states, stores and other information on adidas products.
-Here is the link to the dataset used for the project.

 ## Skills & Tools